domax/email-bridge/README.md

 #### Case 1.
 Existing repo on Side 1 and new empty repo on Side 2.

 It is initial phase of data exchange.
-You have do have the following:
+You have to have the following:

 1. Existing Git repo on Side 1, where you have some commits already.
 It's not important whether your repo has remote origin or not.